 Formaldehyde is a carcinogen that has the ability to cross the blood-brain barrier, which is a filter of capillaries that carry blood to the brain and spinal cord[*].

 It’s not surprising then that aspartame has been linked to multiple health concerns, including:

 - Parkinson’s disease[*].

-Does Diet Soda Fit Into a Ketogenic Diet?
+Does Diet Soda Fit Into a Keto Diet?

-Sure, diet soda may be zero calorie and zero carb, but the artificial ingredients found in it don’t support the health goals of the keto diet.
+Sure, diet soda may be a zero calorie and zero carb drink, but the artificial ingredients found in it don’t support the health goals of the keto diet.

-The ketogenic diet is a complete metabolic transformation that puts your body in fat-burning mode instead of glucose-burning mode so you can enjoy more energy, have a better mood, lose weight, lose fat, and attain more focus.
+The ketogenic diet is a complete metabolic transformation that puts your body in fat-burning mode instead of glucose-burning mode so you can reap numerous health benefits including more energy, an improved mood, weight loss, fat loss, and greater mental clarity and focus.

-However, drinking low carb beverages filled with artificial ingredients may do the opposite of what you want to accomplish with a high-fat diet.
+However, drinking low-carb beverages filled with artificial ingredients may do the opposite of what you want to accomplish with a healthy low-carb, high-fat diet.

 - Kidney damage

 - Cardiovascular disease